 Independent Suffolk charity St Elizabeth Hospice has announced the return of its annual Christmas appeal, Be a Star, for 2021.

-On average every Christmas, the hospice provides vital care to 300 people living with progressive and life-limiting illnesses and their families across Great Yarmouth and Waveney, for many of whom it will be their last Christmas spent together.
+On average every Christmas, the hospice provides vital care to more than 865 people living with progressive and life-limiting illnesses and their families across East Suffolk, Great Yarmouth and Waveney, for many of whom it will be their last Christmas spent together.

 Through Be a Star, the charity is encouraging the community to support the hospice during this very special time of year and help staff ensure patients and families can have the Christmas they deserve.

 Pauline Donkin, Head of Individual Giving and Supporter Care at St Elizabeth Hospice, said: “Every year we help families and their loved ones over Christmas, during what for some will sadly be their last.

 “This care is delivered at our Inpatient Unit, at Beccles Hospital and in homes throughout the community, across Suffolk, Great Yarmouth and Waveney, wherever our support is needed we will be there.